mcgfeller/py-schemas/UseCases.md

 An object is being statically checked [mypy](http://mypy-lang.org/) to conform to its type annotation.
 See [PEP-484](https://www.python.org/dev/peps/pep-0484) for details.

+## Use Case: Defining an individual data item

+A Schema Element may be used to define an individual data item, independtly from any containing Schema.
+The definition may be used within Python or in another context (e.g., in Vue.js).

+## Use Case: Associate data with Schema or Schema Elements

+A Schema or Schema Element may be used to hold additional data.
+Such data is specific to the Schema and not to any objects corresponding to the Schema.
+The associated data is not used for transformation,  validation or type checking.

+### Examples
+- Hints for relationship to other schemas
+- Hints for indexing
+- Layout hints for presenting data

 ## Use Case: Form Generation and Validation

+A schema can be used to generate and validate a form, either using HTML forms or another suitable input description language.
+This Use Case may use data associated with the schema.

 ### Examples